Active Scene Understanding via Online Semantic Reconstruction: Introduction

 Inspired by the recent work of semantic scene segmentation with volumetric representation~\cite{hou20183d}, we propose a method of active scene understanding based on online RGBD reconstruction with volumetric segmentation.
 Based on the online reconstructed TSDF volume, our method leverages a deep neural network to perform real-time voxel-based semantic labeling.
 The network contains a 2D feature extraction module used for extracting 2D features from multi-view RGB images as well as an incremental 3D feature aggregation module specifically designed for real-time inference.
 The 3D feature fusion and spatial reasoning based on the online updated volume lead to reliable online semantic segmentation.

 The robot scanning is guided by an online estimated discrete viewing score field (VSF) parameterized in the 3D view space of 2D location and azimuth rotation.
-VSF stores for each view a score measuring how much it reduces the the uncertainty (entropy) of both geometric reconstruction and semantic labeling.
+VSF stores for each view a score measuring how much it reduces the uncertainty (entropy) of both geometric reconstruction and semantic labeling.
 Based on VSF, we select the next best views (NBV) as the target for each time step.
 We then jointly optimize the traverse path and camera trajectory between two adjacent NBVs, through maximizing the integral viewing score (information gain) along path and trajectory in the view space.
-We have conducted extensive experimental evaluations and comparisons and show that our method achieves fast, accurate and complete scene parsing outperforming the state-of-the-arts.
+Benefit from our online semantic reconstruction, our method achieves fast, accurate and complete scene parsing outperforming the state-of-the-arts.
+We have also conducted extensive experimental evaluations and comparisons to show that .

 To sum up, the contributions of this work are: \begin{itemize} \item A new approach to active scene understanding based on online semantic reconstruction. \item An efficient semantic segmentation network with incremental volumetric feature aggregation. \item A method for estimating the next best view based on the uncertainty in scene reconstruction and understanding. \item A method for joint optimization of robot path and camera trajectory in three-dimensional view space. \end{itemize}